MaastrichtU-IDS/d2s-docs/docs/d2s-new-dataset.md

 ### Add files to download

+You can add directly the file to be processed in `/data/d2s-workspace/input/dataset_name`.

-Edit the [download.sh](https://github.com/MaastrichtU-IDS/d2s-transform-template/blob/master/datasets/template/download) script to set the files to download.
+Alternatively a [download.sh](https://github.com/MaastrichtU-IDS/d2s-transform-template/blob/master/datasets/template/download) script can be set to download the files automatically.

 > [Example](https://github.com/MaastrichtU-IDS/d2s-transform-template/blob/master/datasets/template/download/download.sh) to download, unzip, add column labels provided.